Sahedha/gmail-to-google-sheets-automation/README.md

 ## ⚙️ Features
 - Reads unread emails from Gmail Inbox
 - Extracts sender, subject, date, and body
-- Appends email data to Google Sheets
+- Automatically appends email data to Google Sheets
 - Marks processed emails as read
 - Prevents duplicate processing using local state
-- Subject-based email filtering (Bonus)
+- Secure OAuth2 authentication

 ## 🧠 Duplicate Prevention Logic
 Each Gmail message has a unique and immutable message ID.
 Processed message IDs are stored in a local `state.json` file.
 On subsequent runs, emails with IDs already present in the state file are skipped, ensuring idempotent execution.